TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 122/Psalms 122.2.md

 ---

-Our feet are standing Within thy gates, O Jerusalem,
+Our feet are standing within your gates, Jerusalem;